TE logo

 • This section should explain the strengths and weaknesses of the paper.
 Length should be used as a criterion in the assessment.

-• If you are recommending a revise & resubmit (or are close to the fence), you should explain what is necessary to meet the bar.
-The more precise the better.
-This should be thought of as a contract: if the author meets these requests, then you will recommend the paper be published.
+• If you are recommending a revise & resubmit (or you are on the fence), you should explain what is necessary to meet the bar.
+The more precise and explicit the better.
+The revise & resubmit should be thought of as a contract: if the author meets your requests, then you will recommend the paper be published.

 • If there is no way the author can satisfy your requirements, the paper should be rejected, no matter how much you like it.
 Giving a revise & resubmit is a means to an end, not a prize in itself.

-• At Theoretical Economics we seek to make up/down decisions on the second round, so the requests should be reasonable.
-If you recommend the paper be rejected, you should clearly explain why, both for the benefit of the Editor and the authors.
+• At Theoretical Economics we seek to make up/down decisions on the second round, so any revision requests should be reasonable.
+Avoid speculative revision requests.
+If you recommend that the paper be rejected, you should strive to be as explicit as possible in the reasons for rejection.

 3. Substantive comments